-Details of the assumptions and parameters used with respect to the Dewey Burdock PEA, including information on data verification, are set out in the Dewey Burdock Technical Report dated April 21, 2015, a copy of which is available under the Company’s profile at www.sedar.com.
+Details of the assumptions and parameters used with respect to the Dewey Burdock PEA, including information on data verification, are set out in the “NI 43-101 Technical Report Preliminary Economic Assessment, Dewey-Burdock Uranium ISR Project, South Dakota, USA”, dated December 22, 2020, with an effective date of December 3, 2019, a copy of which is available under the Company’s profile at www.sedar.com.
 The Dewey Burdock PEA is preliminary in nature; it includes inferred mineral resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as mineral reserves.
 There is no certainty that the Dewey Burdock PEA will be realized.
 Mineral resources that are not mineral reserves do not have demonstrated economic viability.

 Regulatory and Permitting

-The Company submitted applications to the South Dakota DENR in 2012 for its Groundwater Disposal Plan (“GDP”), Water Rights (“WR”) and Large Scale Mine Plan (“LSM”) permits.
-All permit applications have been deemed complete and have been recommended for conditional approval by the DENR staff.
+The Company submitted applications to the South Dakota Department of Agriculture and Natural Resources (“DANR”) in 2012 for its Groundwater Discharge Plan (“GDP”), Water Rights (“WR”) and Large Scale Mine Plan (“LSM”) permits.
+All permit applications have been deemed complete and have been recommended for conditional approval by the DANR staff.
 The GDP and WR permits are subject to hearing with public participation.
 The hearing commenced on October 28, 2013 and continued through November 25, 2013, at which point it was determined that the hearing will resume once the NRC and EPA have ruled and set the federal surety.
 The LSM permit has been finalized subject to continuation of a hearing before the Board of Minerals and Environment, which commenced the week of September 23, 2013 and continued through November 5, 2013, at which point it was determined that the hearing will resume once the NRC and EPA have ruled and set the federal surety.
-Subject to improved market conditions, the Company plans to re-commence the regulatory process with the South Dakota DENR once the EPA final permits have been issued.
+The Company is focused on recommencing the hearing process for the GDP, WR and LSM permits now that the EPA permits and NRC license have been issued.